 When it comes to choosing a pool deck sealer, there a few different types of sealers that can be used.
 The two most popular types of sealers for concrete pool decks are water repellent sealers and acrylic sealers.
 Water repellent sealers work entirely below the surface without changing the look or color of the concrete, and acrylic sealers bond to the surface and leave behind a visible surface film.

-Water Repellent Sealers: Water repellent sealers work entirely from within the proes of the concrete and they do not leave behind a visible surface film.
-They chemically react and form a hydrophobic barrier in the pores that reduce water absorption by up to 95%.
-Water repellent sealers won't change the surface traction properties of the concrete, but they will help to protect the concrete from deterioration caused by water absorption without leaving behind a slippery surface film.
-Water repellent sealers, like the Armor SX5000 sealer, are great to use if you want to protect the concrete without making leaving behind a surface film.
-The Armor SX5000 is used to seal roadways, bridge decks, driveways, shop floors and more, and is a preferred penetrating water repellent sealer.
+Water Repellent Sealers: Water repellent sealers work entirely below the surface and they do not leave behind a visible surface film.
+They chemically react and form a hydrophobic barrier in the pores that reduces water absorption by up to 95%.
+Water repellent sealers won’t change the surface traction properties of the concrete, but they will help to protect the concrete from deterioration caused by water absorption without leaving behind a slippery surface film.
+Water repellent sealers, like the Armor SX5000 and Armor SX5000 WB are great to use if you want to protect the concrete without leaving behind a surface film.

 Benefits of using a water repellent sealer:

 - Won’t leave behind a slippery surface film

 - Won’t change the look or color of the pool deck

 - Will reduce deterioration caused by water absorption such as cracking, spalling, pitting, staining

 - Will reduce mold and mildew growth caused by water absorption